-The 2010 version has been developed in conjunction with the CONSORT Group Executive, such that the new version of STRICTA has become an official extension to the CONSORT Statement.
+The 2010 version has been developed in conjunction with the CONSORT Group Executive, such that the latest version of STRICTA has become an official extension to the CONSORT Statement.
 STRICTA can be viewed and freely downloaded from this website.
 The core content of the STRICTA guidelines consists of a checklist of six key items, with each item within the checklist having an explanation and a series of examples of good reporting.

 We welcome the opportunity to make CONSORT available in different languages.
 Please see our translated versions in Chinese, Japanese, Korean and Russian.

 Citing the STRICTA Statement (for authors)